-Infant Feeding: FCC homes and CDC programs provide all infant jar food and cereal.
+Infant Feeding: FCC homes and CDC programs offer a set selection of infant jar food and cereal.
+Parents do have the option to decline and provide their own to the program/home at their own expense provided items meet USDA CACFP approved food items.
 FCC homes and CDC programs offer on-site ready to feed iron-fortified formula for infants in full and part-day programs.
 These specific USDA CACFP approved formulas are free of cost and parents/guardians have the option to decline.
 Parents/guardians are responsible for preparing bottles in accordance to the CYS Infant Bottle Accountability Policy which is provided at time of registration and again at orientation.
 Additional copies are also available at the front desk in each CDC program or the FCC provider.

-Glass bottles are not allowed and all bottles must have caps.
+Glass bottles are not allowed and all bottles must have caps due to safety concerns.
 Medications or cereal may not be mixed with formula, unless otherwise indicated in the MIAT care plan.
 Bottles for infants (under 12 months) may only contain formula or breast milk.
 Whole milk is allowed for children over 12 months.